VazkiiMods/Botania/contributing.md

 [Report the Issue](https://github.com/Vazkii/Botania/issues)!

 You can find me at most times on [#vazkii @ irc.esper.net](http://webchat.esper.net/?channels=vazkii), if you need to speak with me about the issue you would report.
+Just make sure to use common sense and read what the bot tells you.

 ---